 The edible flesh is hidden within the base of the leaves and in the artichoke bottom itself.
-The tender inner lower part of the leaves is very subtle in flavor and great with a dip of either aioli, roast pepper salsa or simply drizzled with vinaigrette.
+The tender inner lower part of the leaves is very subtle in flavor and great with a dip of either aioli, roast red pepper sauce or simply drizzled with vinaigrette.

-Often on hot summer days, artichokes are served as a “snack” or appetizer in bistros and street-side cafes with a nicely chilled medium to dry white wine.
+On hot summer days artichokes are served as a snack or appetizer in bistros and street-side cafes with a nicely chilled medium to dry white wine.
 Young baby artichokes are of the same species and are great for grilling and roasting with roasted lamb or veal.

-Cooking artichokes is fairly simple if one just follows a few guidelines.
+Cooking artichokes is fairly simple by following a few guidelines.
+Let’s see how!

 How to Cook Artichokes

 - 3-4 slices lemon

 - olive oil

 - butcher string

 - Wash the artichoke well with cold water, then trim off the outer leaves which are tough and often bitter.

 - Place your artichoke horizontally on a hard surface and with the palm of your hand press onto the stem until it breaks/tears off.
 Don’t cut the stem off, as during the breaking/tearing of the stem, the tough fibers that run through the stem into the soft artichoke bottom are ripped out of the bottom.